SeisComP/seiscomp/doc/base/filter-grammar.rst

 The filter definitions support :ref:`SeisComP filters <sec-filters-list>` and building filter chains (operator >> or ->) as well as combining them with basic mathematical operators.
 Filter or the first filter in a filter chain is always applied to the raw, uncorrected data.
+Use brackets *()* to apply the operations within before the one outside.

-Operators are:
+Mathematical operators are:

 * \+ : addition
 * \- : subtraction